exercism/v3/languages/python/concepts/enums/about.md

-In Python, [an enum][enum-docs] is a set of names that are bound to unique `literal` or `constant` values.
+In Python, [an enum][enum-docs] is a set of unique names that are bound unique, **constant** values.
 Enums are defined by inheriting an `Enum` class.
 Built-in enum types are available in the module `enum` and the class `Enum` can be imported using `from enum import Enum`.

 ```python
 class Color(Enum):